josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🗞️_For_Readers_And_Newsrooms/🛰️_what_this_case_can_and_cannot_show.md

 - later visibility may exaggerate early centrality;
 - regional attention can reveal real harm while instrumentalising it;
 - competitive accusation can displace practical assistance;
+- both governments can use real harms committed by the other to interrupt concentrated scrutiny;
+- divided attention can weaken accountability on both sides without disproving either allegation;
 - attention must be assessed by what it does for affected people;
 - stronger claims require stronger evidence.